nyumathclinic/latex-dtxmk/README.md

     \end{solution}
     \fi

-If this file is called `hw.tex`, then compiling it as shown will exclude the solution.
+If this file is called `hw02.tex`, then compiling it as shown will exclude the solution.
 Uncommenting the indicated line and recompiling it will include the solution.

-A drawback to this approach is that you don't know what options `hw.pdf` was compiled with.
+A drawback to this approach is that you don't know what options `hw02.pdf` was compiled with.
 Consider an instructor who carefully writes the solution to the homework questions before assigning them to the students, but carelessly forgets to exclude the solutions when posting the assignment PDF to the course website.